ConnorArmstrong/rs-tokeniser/README.md

-A Basic Byte Pair Encoder Tokeniser.
+A Basic Byte Pair Encoder Tokeniser with a GUI and included training data.

 Trains on some given text data, and then reconstructs the input.